 - Observing local laws regarding dog walking

 Sometimes, you may be asked to carry out additional duties, especially if you’re living in the dog owner’s home while they are away.
-These duties can include:
+These duties can range from:

 - Cleaning the whole house